 The painting had such richness of texture that often guests would be unable to resist touching it -- convinced that it was an embroidered textile.
 The complexity of detail spoke often to us of the hundreds of hours of spiritual and artistic energy the painter devoted to its creation.

-enriched our lives and those of our friends who, after a number of years,
+and those of our friends who, after a number of years, still

-morning.
-It continues to grow in spiritual meaning and utter delight.
+continues to grow in spiritual meaning and utter delight.
+It seems

-It seems to glide beyond the here and now into a world of oneness and
+to glide beyond the here and now into a world of oneness and joy,

 Clement Renzi writes: